invisageable/zo/README.md

 ## supports.

-Donate, stars or sponsors are welcoming.
+Stars, donate or sponsors are welcoming.

 ## credits.